santiment/academy/src/docs/metrics/dormant-circulation/index.md

   for more than 90 days were transacted during a day.
 This is the smallest interval supported for that metric.

+There are also dormant circulation metrics `dormant_circulation_usd_*` that represent the USD value of all unique coins or tokens that were transacted within a single day that have not been moved for some time.

 ---

 ## Access